pcarioufr/datadog-flask-redis-sandbox/README.md

 * the left-hand-side big button: it increments a click-counter for that user, stored in **Redis**.
 * the right-hand-side big button: it has 50% chance to generate a 500 error.

+The webapp comes with a basic collection of Datadog assets (Monitors only at the moment), deployable through a wrapped and dockerized [Terraform CLI](https://developer.hashicorp.com/terraform/cli/commands).

 ## How To